 Meanwhile, Chris Huhne began to flex some muscle in defence of electoral change, using an appearance on Newsnight to accuse the No campaign of telling “straightforward lies” and practicing the “politics of the gutter” whilst Wednesday saw Will Straw expose the depths to which the no campaign had fallen.

 As the week began with politicians of all parties publicly appearing with some unlikely “colleagues”, Nick Clegg today cut a more isolated figure, going it alone at the end in delivering a speech to the ippr outlying the case for AV.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.